Diggs Revol Dog Crate (Small/Medium)

 Why Dog Crates Matter for Your Keeshond

-Crate training a Keeshond works with their friendly disposition, and their calmer nature means they typically take to crate training naturally.
-The crate needs to be large enough for a full-grown Keeshond (35-45 lbs) to stand, turn around, and lie down comfortably.
-Even at their size, quality construction matters to keep them safe and secure.
+Crate training a Keeshond works with their friendly nature, and their calmer disposition means they usually take to crate training naturally.
+The crate needs to fit a full-grown Keeshond (35-45 lbs) -- enough room to stand, turn, and stretch out.
+Even at their size, build quality matters for safety and longevity.

 Medium-Breed Sizing for Keeshond (35-45 lbs)